 The two main crystals in tooling steel are the larger and softer austenite and the smaller, more stable martensite.
-Through heat treatment, we look to transform the austenite to marten site to produce steel with good wear characteristics and an amount of ductile properties.
+Through heat treatment, we look to transform the austenite to marten site to produce steel with good wear characteristics and a number of ductile properties.

-When combined with a good quality heat treatment, the cryogenic process greatly enhances the austenic transformation.
-Also at these extreme temperature of -301F (-185C), fine ‘eta’ carbides are formed within the carbon structure.
+When combined with a good quality heat treatment, the cryogenic process greatly enhances the austenitic transformation.
+Also at these extreme temperatures of -301F (-185C), fine ‘eta’ carbides are formed within the carbon structure.
 Growing very slowly and only at these very low temperatures, ‘eta; carbides are extremely small and act as a ‘filler’ between the other crystals in the metal.

 The combined effect of the cryogenic processing is to produce a refined crystal structure in your hand tool that will give a lifetimes service by producing a blade that will retain its edge longer and give a superior ‘feel’ in use.